Dieterbe/dieterblog/content/posts/fair-source.md

 > AGPLv3 is not permissive enough.
 As a highly viral copyleft license, it exposes users to serious risk of having to divulge their proprietary source code.

 Just when I thought the industry had moved beyond this fear mongering, it appears again on the FSL website.
-Complying with AGPL is rather easy, as long as you know when you are redistributing software, which is really not hard.
+Complying with AGPL is rather easy, my rule of thumb is to say you trigger copyleft when you "ship".
+Most engineers have an intuitive understanding of what it means to "ship" a feature, whether that's on cloud, or on-prem.
+In my experience, people struggle more with patent clauses or the relation between trademarks and software licensing.

 Even Heather Meeker, the lawyer consulted to draft up the FCL has spoken out against both the [virality] discourse (https://heathermeeker.com/2019/03/05/open-source-and-the-eradication-of-viruses/) and [AGPL FUD](https://heathermeeker.com/2023/10/13/agpl-in-the-light-of-day/)

 Furthermore, it seems a bit strange to say FSL is more permissive than AGPL, when FSL has a clear non-compete clause, and the AGPL allows any and all forms of competition.